Cristina Bubba Zamora

 Fellow Since 1996

-This profile was prepared when Cristina Bubba Zamora was elected to the Ashoka Fellowship in 1996.
+This description of Cristina Bubba Zamora's work was prepared when Cristina Bubba Zamora was elected to the Ashoka Fellowship in 1996.

 Cristina Bubba (Bolivia 1996) strengthens Andean indigenous communities by showing them how to leverage international conventions to recover ancient ceremonial weavings that have been stolen from them.